-I love supporting Mosaic Family Services each month, so I’m happy to share what initiated my interest in this wonderful community resource.
+I love supporing Mosaic Family Services each month, so I’m happy to share what initiated my interest in this wonderful community resource.

-Essentially, back in 2014, I took a course in college on the ‘historical, legal, and never anticipated.
+Essentially, back in 2014, I took a course in college on the historical, legal, and medical perspecives of human trafficking.
+This class opened my eyes in ways I never antcipated.
 Back then I was also interested in becoming a lawyer, so I applied for a public interest law fellowship at my university.
 This fellowship required a partner organization, and being from the DFW area, I researched organizations and came across Mosaic.

 I ended up getting a different fellowship with the American Bar Foundation for that summer and went off to Chicago, but I continued to follow Mosaic.
 When I returned to Texas in 2018 and moved to Dallas, I realized that I lived close to Mosaic’s Greenville Ave office.
 Through my new employer, I can donate to nonprofits directly from my paycheck, so I realized I could easily donate monthly and make a regular impact on survivors.